Virus that causes COVID-19 found in Canadian wildlife for the 1st time | CBC News

 'Animal reservoir'

-The significance of this discovery comes down to how the virus behaves.
+The significance of detecting the virus in deer comes down to how the virus behaves and what happens next.

 "We kind of assumed there was a good chance it was going to be present in deer in Canada, but we really didn't know," said Scott Weese, an infectious disease veterinarian from the Ontario Veterinary College at the University of Guelph.